sxr8799/Choose-Your-Own-Adventure-game/README.md

-# Choose-Your-Own-Adventure-game
+# Choose Your Own Adventure game.

-A simple Choose Your Own Adventure game.
+This is an implementation of a simple Choose Your Own Adventure game.